 Your loved ones spent their lifetime obtaining property and treasures that matter to them.
-Properly appraising those items ensures that their belongings are appropriately valued while keeping you safe in your role as estate trustee.
+Properly appraising those items ensures that their belongings are appropriately valued while keeping you safe in your role as an estate trustee.

-A Certified Estate Advisor (link) can help oversee all the tasks related to certified content and estate appraisals.
+A Certified Estate Advisor can help oversee all the tasks related to certified content and estate appraisals.
 This includes the appraisal of property including, but not limited to, antiques, collectibles, farm equipment, art, general merchandise, property and commercial assets.